-Figure 17: Grizzly Bear Habitat Supply (2005)
+Figure 16: Grizzly Bear Habitat Supply (2005)

 Wolverine habitat was modeled as winter feeding habitat.
 TFL 48 represents an excellent area for wolverine with over 440,000 ha modeled as high and moderate habitat quality.
-Again while the trend is for a decline in the overall amount of high quality habitat the preferred scenario shows less of a decline than the natural range of variation.
+Again while the trend is for a decline in the overall amount of high quality habitat the preferred scenario shows less of a decline than the NRoV simulation.